Adoption Process

 -

-Veterinarian and personal (non-relative) references are required, along with an approved adoption application.
+Veterinarian and 3 personal (non-relative) references are required, along with a fully completed adoption application.
+Incomplete applications will not be processed.

 -

-If you are interested in adopting, please complete the application below.
+If you are interested in adopting, please complete this application.

 -

-Preference given to applicants within one hour of Philadelphia.
+Preference given to applicants residing within one hour of Philadelphia.

 -

-We get many applications, often for the same cat(s), and as volunteers, we do our best to process all applications in a timely manner and with the best possible matches for cats/humans/home environments.
+We get many applications, often for the same cat(s), and as volunteers, we do our best to process all applications in a timely & fair manner.
+We strive to match ages and personalities of cats and adopters so that adoptions will be long-lasting and mutually satisfying for both cats and adopters.

 -

 If we have questions about your application, or if you are approved, you will hear from us within a week.
-We are processing many applications and are unable to return any follow-up inquiries.
-Thank you for your understanding.
+We are processing many applications, and We are unable to return any follow-up inquiries.

 Kitten Policy